edopelawi/CascadingTableDelegate/README.md

 ![Section Delegates](ReadmeImages/section-delegates.jpg)

 All the section delegate classes then added as child to a single `CascadingRootTableDelegate`.
-For the details, just clone this repo and run the sample project! 😁
+Any change on the sequence or composition of its `childDelegates` will affect the displayed table.
+Clone this repo and try it out in sample project! 😁

 ## Pros and Cons